Accenture/kx.as.code/README.md

 Welcome to the KX.AS.CODE workstation.
 This virtual workstation was initially created with two primary goals in mind, but has since become so much more!

-*   Play, learn, experiment, innovate, share! :muscle: :trophy:
+*   Play, learn, experiment, innovate! :muscle: :trophy:
 *   Share knowledge a code!

 ## What is the KX.AS.CODE Workstation?